marcpre/personal_blog_eleventy/README.md

 216. The Power of Shut up and Listen
 217. How to learn effectively in the car
 218. The only way to scale that people do the right thing is a personal AI
+219. AI that controlls a GmbH Geschäftsführer
+220.